Joojoobee87/kids_in_tow/README.md

 -	**Filters** – filters allow the user to search for activities that fall into one of the pre-defined categories including; featured, accessible, challenging, outdoors, indoors, free.
 When the apply button is clicked, the user is taken to the section of the page where the activities are displayed.
 The user can click on the ‘Clear’ button to remove all highlighted filters and reset the activities displayed.
 -	**About** - when the about tab is clicked, the content drops down to reveal further information and giving users insight into the purpose of the site
 -	**Contact** - enables users to get in touch with Kit directly by completing the contact form.
 Users will receive email confirmation of their message as well as a message on the site to confirm that their enquiry has been sent.
 KIT also receive an email with details of the user and their enquiry message.
+The contact form response and email templates can be viewed [here](documentation/contact_form.pdf "Contact form example")

 **Google Maps**